Willie Gault

 Willie James Gault (born September 5, 1960) is an American former professional football player who was a wide receiver in the National Football League (NFL) for 11 seasons with the Chicago Bears and Los Angeles Raiders.
 Considered one of the fastest NFL players of all time, Gault was a member of the Bears team that won Super Bowl XX.
 He was also a member of the U.S. Olympic team that boycotted the 1980 Olympics.

-Gault played college football at the University of Tennessee from 1979 to 1982.
+Gault played college football for the Tennessee Volunteers from 1979 to 1982.
 He led the Vols in all-purpose yardage as a sophomore, junior and senior, and was named to the All-American team in 1982.
 He still holds numerous school kickoff return records.